 As part of the Honors College mission to develop service-minded "innovation citizens," a minimum of 30 hours of approved service work is required in the first three years.
 The deadline for submitting service hours for all Honors College students is May 1 of your junior year orone year before your graduation date.
-If your graduation date has changed and you will not be graduating by your fourth year in the Honors College, contact the HC Serves Coordinator to coordinate a new deadline for submitting service hours.
+If your graduation date has changed and you will not be graduating by your fourth year in the Honors College, please see the "Deadlines" section below for details.
 The service requirement can be credit or non-credit bearing; paid internships or work will not fulfill the service requirement.

-There is no maximum of service hours you can acquire within the Rutgers and New Brunswick/surrounding communities, as long as are pre-approved by the HC Serves Coordinator; you may earn all 30 service hours through Rutgers and New Brunswick/surrounding community service opportunities, though it is encouraged you look into additional opportunities.
+There is no maximum of service hours you can acquire within the Rutgers and New Brunswick/surrounding communities, as long as they are pre-approved by the HC Serves Coordinator; you may earn all 30 service hours through Rutgers and New Brunswick/surrounding community service opportunities, though it is encouraged you look into additional opportunities.
 A maximum of 15 hours total can come from a community service opportunity outside of Rutgers and New Brunswick/surrounding communities.
 To verify whether an opportunity will count towards your total or if you have a general question about community service, you may contact HCServes@echo.rutgers.edu.

 Logging Service Hours

 In order to get credit for your service, you must log your hours on the HC Serves form.
 On the form, you will need to include the name of a supervisor or advisor who can verify that you completed your service; they may be contacted to confirm your service with them.
 You can either submit one form with the total hours of service at each site, or you can log your hours individually per session.

 Service Hours Portal

 All students can view progress towards their service requirement on the HC Community Service Record portal.